MrNemi/Project_UoL/README.md

 # Overview #
-This repository contains ROS 2 packages for simulating and controlling the myCobot robotic arm using ROS 2 Control and MoveIt 2.
+This repository contains ROS 2 packages for simulating and controlling the UR5e robotic arm using ROS 2 Control and MoveIt 2.

 # Features #